 The 18 May 2016 agreement came at the end of 10 days of negotiations at ACAS, brokered by the Academy of Medical Royal Colleges.
 If followed a protracted dispute over the terms of the contract, which has seen junior doctors taking industrial action on five occasions, earlier in 2016.

 Under the agreement the increase in basic pay is reduced and weekend allowances adjusted to increase in-line with the number of weekends worked.
 Those working one in eight weekends or fewer would get nothing for working Saturday or Sunday.
 That compares to Saturday evening work and all-day Sunday attracting a premium payment under the terms which were to have been imposed.

 There were also additional commitments to protect doctors with caring responsibilities, to ensuring safe working for doctors, to protect whistle blowers, to “appropriately compensate” overtime, and to introduced new “Flexible Pay Premium” to support recruitment.

 Further detail can be found in the Junior Doctors Contract Terms and Conditions document, updated on 16 June 2016, but key points include:

 The parties also agreed to number of issues outside of the contract including:

-The negotiations only relate to the junior doctor contract in England.
+The negotiations and new contract only relate to junior doctors in England.
 The Scottish Government has repeated assurances to the BMA made in August 2015 that it will not be seeking to impose any new arrangements on trainees in Scotland.
 In September 2015, Welsh Government officials issued a statement to BMA Cymru Wales indicating that they will retain the current junior doctor contract in Wales.
 The Northern Ireland health minister, Simon Hamilton, has said he would like to develop a negotiated solution for Northern Ireland.

 Commons Briefing papers CBP-7314